radgrad/docusaurus2/docs/about/f21-user-feedback.md

 ## Overview

 This page contains feedback from approximately 55 students who completed the New Student Tutorial in ICS 111, Fall 2021.
-More feedback will be forthcoming and added to this page as the semester proceeds.
+There were 204 students in ICS 111, so this represents a response rate of 27%.

 All responses are at least generally positive about RadGrad, and some are extremely positive.
 The responses provide evidence that RadGrad can achieve several important goals: